 In the Applications field, fill out the applications you want to set up your proxies with, select your proxy at Action, and click OK.
 That’s it!

-Using a program like Proxifier, you’ll be able to add an extra layer of protection on specific network applications.
+Using a program like Proxifier, you’ll be able to add an extra layer of protection to specific network applications.
 This way, you’ll be able to bypass firewalls, access restricted content, and much more.

 If you would like to learn about what sort of proxies would suit Proxifier best, contact us by clicking here, and we’ll answer you shortly with some viable options just for you.